-Worldwide, 18% of the adult population is obese.
+Regular blueberry consumption offers eight benefits to those who are obese.
 More than one in three adults in Mexico, New Zealand, and the United States are obese.
-This blog examines the evidence that high regular consumption of this superfood can help obesity and stave off its complications.
+This blog examines the evidence that high regular consumption of this super food can help obesity and stave off its complications.

 Curb Fat Cell Production

 When a fat cell (adipocytes) becomes 80% full to its capacity, it signals the production for new fat cells.
 Adipogenesis is the process in which the precursors to fat cells become actual adipocytes.
 Fat cells do not disappear, but they can shrink!
 Early laboratory studies indicate that regular consumption of blueberries (including the blueberry pill) inhibits the creation of new fat cells from their precursors cells!1,2

 Metabolic syndrome is a condition characterized by at least three of the following conditions: elevated blood glucose, increased levels of cholesterol and triglycerides, obesity, high blood pressure, and inflammation.
 This syndrome is often the precursor to type 2 diabetes and a host of heart and blood vessel diseases.
 Of course, obesity by itself is a serious risk factor for metabolic syndrome, prediabetes, and type 2 diabetes.